 Two-year program support for Re-Imagining Orange Grove, an intergenerational creative place-making project focused on the Orange Grove corridor, the highest-crime area in Pasadena.

-One-year program support of the Kinship Care Project to provide multigenerational families with essential free legal services.
+Two-year program support of the Kinship Care Project to provide multigenerational families with essential free legal services.

 One-year program support to engage a multidisciplinary team of faculty and students to evaluate and conduct needs assessment of Grandparents As Parents (GAP)'s services.